OutSystems/docs-product/src/setup-maintain/setup/limitations.md

 * **Interactive tutorials** are not available.

-* The **Export to an Image** feature of the flow editor for actions, processes, and UI flows is not available.

 * The **tooltip preview of an image** on the Elements Tree is not available.

 * **UI Editor**: